rand3289/OutNet/readme.md

 OutNet can be queried to return local info and/or a filtered list of discovered remote OutNet services.
 For example a query can limit the results by service type, availability of "remote public keys" or what fields are included in response.

 Returned fields can be any of the following:
-* local public key  (LKEY)
+* local public key of the service being queried (LKEY)
+* signature (signing the whole message) (SIGN)
-* current datetime (TIME)
+* current local datetime (TIME)
 * local service list (LSVC)
+The following are fields in the list of known remote OutNet services:
-* IP   (IP)
+* remote OutNet service IP (IP)
-* port (PORT)
+* remote OutNet service PORT (PORT)
-* age  (AGE)
+* remote record age - when was this remote OutNet service last seen (AGE)
 * remote public key (RKEY)
 * remote service list (RSVC)
-* signature (sign the whole message) (SIGN)
-* remote service list filtered by service type/protocol or return all services

-Where as fields are controlled by including them in the SELECT parameter, returned records are limited by FILTER parameters:
+Where as fields are controlled by including them in the SELECT query parameter, returned records are limited by FILTER parameters:
-* local service type/protocol exact string match
+* local service type/protocol (exact string match)
-* IP range or equal
+* IP (range or exact match)
-* port range or equal
+* port (range or exact match)
-* age range of HostInfo records
+* age (range)
+* remote service type/protocol (exact string match)
+* remote service list count (RSVCC) (greater than #)
+* remote public key (exact string match)
-* remote public key count (RKEYC) (one key per service is allowed but OutNet can receive different keys from other OutNet services)
+* remote public key count (RKEYC) (greater than #) One key per service is allowed but OutNet can potentially receive different keys from other OutNet services for a single IP.
-* remote public key exact string match
-* remote service list count (RSVCC)
-* remote service type/protocol exact string match

 Notes
-* For numeric operators greater/less/equal allowed operands are an immediate plus one of RANGE, AGE, RKEYC, IP, PORT, RSVCC
+* For numeric operators greater/less/equal allowed operands are an immediate plus one of AGE, RKEYC, IP, PORT, RSVCC
 * For operator "string equal" allowed operands are a constant string plust one of RKEY, RSVC, LSVC
-* REST call (http get) Example: SELECT=2036&FILTER=RANGE_GT_500,RANGE_LT_900,RSVC_EQ_HTTP,RKEYC_GT_0
+* REST call (HTTP GET) Example: SELECT=2036&FILTER=RANGE_GT_500,RANGE_LT_900,RSVC_EQ_HTTP,RKEYC_GT_0
 * If any of the received bit fields or query parameters are not defined, they are ignored

 * Design OutNet without protocol identifiers to be less detectable and less likely to be blocked.